Business Loans for Immigrants: A Guide for 2020

 Since new immigrant business owners can face additional hurdles securing funding, it may be necessary to set aside personal funds and savings to invest in a new business.

 Crowdfunding is a new and exciting option for new immigrant entrepreneurs.
 With sites like Indiegogo or Kickstarter, you can raise a small or large amount of money to fund your business.
 In general, you do not give away equity in the business and instead offer something of value, like a new product, to your funders.
-It’s important to invest time in producing your crowdfunding website such as a polished video, photos, and description in order to attract funders.
+It’s important to invest time in producing your crowdfunding website such as a polished video, photos, and description to attract funders.

 Friends + family